 1. Essential Oils of Rosemary, Black Pepper, Ylang Ylang, Lavender, Cinnamon and Cloves

 In vivo studies show that βCP selectively binds to the CB2 receptor and that it’s a functional CB2 agonist, meaning that it initiates a physiological response. βCP is a major component in cannabis and a common constituent found in essential oils of numerous spice and plant foods.
-Therefore, essential oils containing βCP have natural cannabimimetic effects and can be used as functional non-psychoactive CB2 receptor ligands that have anti-inflammatory and immune-boosting effects.
-(3)
+Therefore, essential oils containing βCP have natural cannabimimetic effects.

 Recent research shows that truffles, specifically black truffle, or Tuber melanosporum, contain anandamide and the major metabolic enzymes of the endocannabinoid system.
-Anandamide is a mood-enhancing compound that might play a role in the truffle’s maturation process and its interaction with the environment, according to research published in Phytochemistry.
+Anandamide is a compound that might play a role in the truffle’s maturation process and its interaction with the environment.

-Studies show that anandamide is well-equipped with endocannabinoid-binding receptors and releases chemicals in the human brain that have a similar biological mechanism as THC.
-That’s why some scientists are even calling anandamide a “bliss molecule,” as it may help to improve your mood, appetite, memory and fertility.
-(6, 7)
+Some studies indicate that anandamide is well-equipped with endocannabinoid-binding receptors and releases chemicals that have a similar biological mechanism as THC.
+That’s why some scientists are even calling anandamide a “bliss molecule.”

-Like black truffles, cacao nibs contains anandamide, an endocannabinoid that’s produced in the brain and is known as the bliss neurotransmitter.
-Cacao also works to deactivate fatty acid amide hydrolase (FAAH), which is an enzyme that’s part of the endocannabinoid system and breaks down anandamide.
-This allows the body to retain the bliss-promoting compound at higher levels, allowing you to feel more relaxed and euphoric.
-(8)
+Like black truffles, cacao nibs contain anandamide, an endocannabinoid that’s produced in the brain and is known as the bliss neurotransmitter.
+Cacao also works to naturally function to deactivate fatty acid amide hydrolase (FAAH), which is an enzyme that’s part of the endocannabinoid system and breaks down anandamide.

-Helichrysum italicum is a plant that’s known for its anti-inflammatory, antioxidant, antibacterial and antifungal properties.
-The plant has been used for its medicinal properties for thousands of years and today, helichrysum essential oil is often used as a natural mood stabilizer and immune-booster.
+Helichrysum italicum is a plant that’s known for its amazing properties.
+The plant has been used for thousands of years and today, it is often used as well.

 6. Omega-3 Fats

-A recent study conducted at the University of Illinois found that cannabinoids are produced naturally in the body from omega-3 fatty acids.
-When scientists analyzed animal tissue, they discovered an enzymatic pathway that converts omega-3-derived endocannabinoids into more powerful anti-inflammatory molecules that bind to receptors in the immune system.
+A recent study found that cannabinoids are produced naturally in the body from omega-3 fatty acids.
+When scientists analyzed animal tissue, they discovered an enzymatic pathway that converts omega-3-derived endocannabinoids into molecules that bind to receptors in the immune system.

 Maca root is a type of cruciferous vegetable that’s available in powder form.
-It’s considered an adaptogen that helps the body to deal with stress, and it has been used as a superfood in regions of the Andes Mountains for thousands of years.
+It’s considered an adaptogen, and it has been used as a superfood in regions of the Andes Mountains for thousands of years.

-A recent study published in the Journal of Natural Products suggests that maca root contains compounds called N-alkylamides (NAAs) that mimic the biological actions of cannabinoids.
+Some research suggests that maca root contains compounds called N-alkylamides (NAAs) that mimic the biological actions of cannabinoids.
 These compounds found in maca are said to have an effect on various protein targets in the endocannabinoid system.
-(12)

 10. Holy Basil

-Like capaiba oil and many other essential oils, like black pepper, lavender and clove, holy basil contains β-caryophyllene, a compound that mimics those of cannabis by reducing inflammation and pain.
+Holy basil, also known as tulsi, is a plant that’s used for a number of purposes.
+Like capaiba oil and many other essential oils, like black pepper, lavender and clove, holy basil contains β-caryophyllene, a compound that mimics those of cannabis.

-Researchers believe that compounds in holy basil work as peroxisome proliferator-activated receptor (PPAR) agonists, or activators, that help to regulate brain inflammation and oxidative stress.
-This may help to improve symptoms of epilepsy, as the condition has been linked to low levels of cannabinoids and PPARs.
+Some researchers believe that compounds in holy basil work as peroxisome proliferator-activated receptor (PPAR) agonists, or activators.
 In this way, cannabis and holy basil work similarly.
-(15)

-The proper dosage of these herbs and superfoods, especially when you are using them to improve the symptoms of a certain condition will vary, depending on the product formula and brand.
-Make sure to read the label carefully to determine the correct dosage for you.
-If you are experiencing any adverse side effects after using any of these herbs or superfoods, stop using it and consult your healthcare practitioner.
+The proper use of these herbs and superfoods will vary, depending on the product formula and brand.
+Make sure to read the label carefully, consult your healthcare professional and determine the appropriate amount for you.
+If you are experiencing any adverse side effects after using any of these herbs or superfoods, stop using it and consult your healthcare professional.

 - Researchers are beginning to explore a number of plants and superfoods that contain compounds that are “cannabimimetic,” meaning that even though they don’t share the same biological structure as cannabinoids, they have similar effects on the body.